-The Behavioral Sciences Department includes the allied disciplines of psychology, sociology, anthropology, criminal justice, and rehabilitation science.
+The Behavioral Sciences Department includes the allied disciplines of psychology, sociology, anthropology, criminal justice, and rehabilitation science; the Department's professors also participate in the Cultural and Geospatial Studies major.
 The student is offered the opportunity to develop an understanding of human behavior via the distinctive approach of each discipline as well as an integrated view of interpersonal, social, and cultural activities.

 The department has several distinctive goals.
 It gives basic preparation which may lead to advanced study.
 It provides a career line for work in state and local agencies and programs.
 It provides practical experience and skills in human services.
 Finally, it offers electives to support other programs of study in the University.